organisciak/dissertation/document/5_design_objective.md

 All the data, control and experiments, were collected specifically for this study, allowing for a fair comparison of design manipulations against a baseline that was competently implemented.

 This section details the process of developing the test corpus.
-Basically, the process was as follows:
+The process was as follows:

  - Collecting a large randomized sample of image documents from Pinterest (_pins_).
  - Sampling realistic queries, collected from Pinterest's query auto-suggestions.
  - Implementing a retrieval system with the sampled documents, and retrieving results against the sampled queries.